The Most Beautiful Museums and Exhibitions

 Holthausen Slate Mining and Local History Museum:

-It all began in 1974 in three small cellar rooms of the elementary school in Schmallenberg-Holthausen.
-A small circle of enthusiasts began to collect, exhibit and preserve.
-Many exhibits from these exhibitions have remained in the museum and provide an exciting reflection of the regional history of the Sauerland region in Electoral Cologne.
-In addition, regional art from the 19th and 20th centuries is on display in the adjoining "Südwestfalen Gallery".
-This means that art in Südwestfalen is now also presented in an appealing way.
+It all began in 1974 in three small basement rooms at the elementary school in Schmallenberg-Holthausen.
+A small group of enthusiasts began collecting, displaying, and preserving artifacts.
+Many exhibits from those displays have remained in the museum and offer a fascinating glimpse into the regional history of the Electoral Cologne Sauerland.
+In addition, the adjacent “South Westphalian Gallery” displays regional art from the 19th and 20th centuries.
+This now also presents the topic of art in South Westphalia in an engaging way.

 View of the slate mining museum in Holthausen